kivancyuksel/kivancyuksel.github.io/my_collections/_toolbox/2020-03-02-Accuracy-Precision-Recall.md

 <br>

 The figure above shows an example of a ROC curve.
 Each curve drawn on the graph represents a model.
 When we move along a curve, we walk through different values of threshold.
 As it can be seen from the graph, each curve starts at the origin and ends at the right top corner of the graph.
 This is because of the extremes of the threshold value, namely 0 and 1.
 When the threshold is "0", our model classifies everything as *positive*, so, both the *True Positive Rate* and *False Positive Rate* becomes 1 ( in true positive rate case we don't have any "False Negatives", and in false positive rate case we don't have any "True Negatives" ).
 On the other hand, when the threshold is "1", we classify everything as *negative*, so, both
 *True Positive Rate*, and *False Positive Rate* becomes 0.
-From this logic, we can see that threshold decreases on a curve in the direction from top-right to bottom-left.
+From this logic, we can see that the threshold decreases on a curve in the direction from top-right to bottom-left.

-The black diagonal line shows the case when we have equal true and false positive rate for each threshold value.
+The black diagonal line shows the case when we have an equally true and false positive rate for each threshold value.
 This means that the model doesn't have any ability to distinguish between positive and negative cases, it is a random model.
 We expect our trained model to draw a curve above the diagonal line.

-To measure which model we train has higher value to us, we use a method called *"Area Under the Curve"* shortly **AUC**.
-Value of AUC also ranges between 0 and 1, and the higher is the better.
+To measure which model we train has a higher value to us, we use a method called *" Area Under the Curve"* shortly **AUC**.
+The value of AUC also ranges between 0 and 1, and the higher is the better.
 As its name suggests, it is calculated by calculating the *area* under a drawn ROC curve.
-As an example the AUC of the diagonal line is 0.5.
+As an example, the AUC of the diagonal line is 0.5.

 ## Putting All Together -- An Example

 Let's make an example to put everything we learned together.
 In this example, we want our model to classify if a person has an infectious virus.
 On its output, it gives us some score between $0.0-1.0$ (note that the score doesn't need to be between $0.0-1.0$, it could be in another range) that we can use to predict if a patient is ill.

 We have data of 1000 patients.
 This data contains some test results as well as the actual status of the patient (if s/he has the virus